 STEM Family Nights are awesome!
 They generate excitement for STEM in your school and community by allowing students, teachers, and families to explore STEM together in a fun way.
 I planned my first STEM Night back in November 2016, and after a huge hit, we planned many more.
 As of the 2017-18 school year, I have supported over 50 STEM Family Nights that have reached 7,866 participants across San Antonio!
 We work with each elementary and middle school campus to create a family night that best fits the school culture.
 We get the whole school involved from administrators, teachers, coaches, student organizations, and parents to put on a meaningful night of STEM exploration.
 Want to plan your own night?
-Read on to learn how!
+Read on to learn how or jump here to get our all-inclusive planning and activity guide!

 What is a STEM Family Night?